-1. Warm the milk in a small saucepan until it bubbles, then remove from the heat and allow to cool until it is luke warm.
+1. Warm the milk in a small saucepan until it bubbles, then removes from the heat and allow to cool until it is lukewarm.
 If you would rather, I heated my milk in the microwave for 2 1/2 minutes.
 Let cool until it is lukewarm.

 2. Dissolve yeast in warm water and a tablespoon of sugar, set aside until yeast is frothy.
 Mix in eggs,

 3. Grease a bowl and place dough inside, rotate the dough until it is covered in the grease.
 Cover with a damp cloth.
-Allow to rise until it has doubled.
+Allow rising until it has doubled.